 Generally, child support continues for each child until his or her nineteenth birthday or the date of their high school graduation, whichever is later.
 If a child is disabled, support can continue further.
 If a child marries or enters active military duty, child support may end before the child reaches the age of nineteen.

-Whether you are contemplating divorce, seeking an allocation of parental rights, or needing to modify support, the attorneys at Jorgensen, Brownell, and Pepin can assist you.
+Whether you are contemplating divorce, seeking an allocation of parental rights, or needing to modify support, the family law attorneys at Jorgensen, Brownell, and Pepin can assist you.
 Call us today!